numpy/numpy-tutorials/content/tutorial-air-quality-analysis.md

 The subindices for each pollutant are calculated according to the linear relationship between the AQI and standard breakpoint ranges with the formula as above: $Ip = \dfrac{\text{IHi – ILo}}{\text{BPHi – BPLo}}\cdot{\text{Cp – BPLo}} + \text{ILo}$.

+The `compute_indices` function first fetches the correct upper and lower bounds of AQI categories and breakpoint concentrations for the input concentration and pollutant with the help of arrays `AQI` and `breakpoints` we created above.
+Then, it feeds these values into the formula to calculate the sub-index.

 ```{code-cell} ipython3
 def compute_indices(pol, con):
     bp = breakpoints[pol]